kardoj/eon/README.md

 Eon is a command line tool for task time management and statistics.
 Data is saved in the filesystem.
 Eon is inspired by git command line tool.

+The project is at a very early stage at the moment and only suitable for testing.
+I'd like to think that the file and row structure is mostly in place but most everything is subject to rapid change.

 ### Usage
 `eon init` creates a new eon directory in the current directory.
 Eon will create a directory called `eondata` which will contain all its files.